 The population of Highland Park is 4000 residents.
 Almost half of the residents live in detached single-family homes.
 The homes are an older style and have good lots with big yards.
 These are just an example of the homes for sale in Highland Park.
 There are newer modern apartments, developed townhomes, and affordable duplexes for first home buyers to take advantage of.
 The demographics of the community tell about the kind of people that buy houses in Highland Park.
 The community is made up of 21% immigrants and the remainder of 2nd or third generation Canadians.
 The income is slightly lower than the Calgary average with a lower proportion of homeowners holding some form of post-secondary degree.
 Almost half of the neighbourhood is Asian by descent, a telling statistic of the community that congregates here naturally.

 The Highland Park Community Association is made up of local volunteers who want o make this community better and more connected.
 They do this by holding charity casinos, clean-up days, and community gatherings in the local hall.

 James Fowler High School offers a solid education option for students in the northeast.
-Around one-quarter of the students studying here are have an ESL background, many of them a first-generation Canadian.
+Around one-quarter of the students studying here has an ESL background, many of them are first-generation Canadians.
 St James is a good Catholic school with a current ranking of 446th in the province.